 Worshippers of the Divine Mother Kāli, may recite any of Her kavaca-s, stotra-s.
 Those with mantra initiations may experience wish fulfillment and all round happiness and prosperity.
 Performing the Mahāṣoḍhā nyāsa is a great plus during these nine festive nights.

-For 2019, the dates of the Magha Navarātri-s are 5th February to 13th February Indian Standard Time.
-In the Western Hemisphere, it would be Feb 4th night in the U.S or Feb 5th early morning Europe till Feb 12th or 13th respectively, based on the lunar calendar for that location.
+For 2023, the dates of the Magha Navarātri-s are 22nd January to - 30th January Indian Standard Time.
+Readers may adjust check the corresponding local time, based on the lunar calendar for that location.